AnyPerson1/L.U.C.I.D/README.md

 cd cpp_module
 make  # or use your preferred compiler

-▶ Usage
+Usage
 python main.py

-Then simply speak your command, and LucidAI will handle the rest.
+Then speak your command, and LucidAI will execute actions and respond locally.

-📜 License
+License

-MIT License – Feel free to use, modify, and share.
+MIT License – Free to use, modify, and distribute.